 - Weak performance in Asian markets

-Opportunities for General Electric Company (External Strategic Factors)
+Opportunities for General Electric (External Factors)

 - Growth based on digital technology adoption in all industries

-- Growth in the renewable energy market
+- Growth based on the renewable energy market

 - Growth in developing markets

-Threats Facing GE (External Strategic Factors)
+Threats Facing GE (External Factors)

 - Strong competition

-- Disruption from online digital technologies
+- Disruption involving digital technologies

 - Instability of the oil and gas industry